Decadence (album)

 Decadence is the debut studio album of American rock band Head Automatica that was released on August 17, 2004, through Warner Bros.
 Records.
 Vocalist Daryl Palumbo toured as a member of Glassjaw until early 2003, when he wrote material for a new band.
 Shortly afterwards, he formed Head Automatica with drummer Larry Gorman and producer Dan "Dan the Automator" Nakamura.
 Recording sessions for their debut were held in September and October 2003 at The Glue Factory in San Francisco, California, with Nakamura producing the majority of the songs and Howard Benson producing two of them.
 Decadence is a dance-rock, garage rock, and electronic rock album that was influenced by the works of Joe Jackson, Nick Lowe, and Primal Scream.

 Decadence received mixed reviews from critics, some of whom complimented the songwriting while others said fewer than half of the songs were of good quality.
 The album peaked at number 125 on the UK Albums Chart.
 Before the album's release, Head Automatica toured the United States with Thursday, appeared on the Honda Civic Tour, and traveled with the Curiosa Festival.
-The band then promoted the album with an US West Coast tour and supported the Used on their US tour.
+The band then promoted the album with a US West Coast tour and supported the Used on their US tour.
 Palumbo became ill with Crohn's disease, leading the cancellation of tours from late 2004 to mid-2005.
 "Beating Heart Baby" was released as the album's lead single in January 2005.

 Background and development

 Since 1993, vocalist Daryl Palumbo has been a member of Glassjaw, who released two albums; Everything You Ever Wanted to Know About Silence (2000) and Worship and Tribute (2002).
 Promotion for Worship and Tribute continued into 2003, when Glassjaw embarked on the SnoCore Tour in February and March.
 Around this time, MTV reported Palumbo and the Movielife frontman Vinnie Caruana had written several songs together for a band referred to as H.A.
 Some live performances with Glassjaw were halted when Palumbo had a relapse of Crohn's disease in April 2003, resulting in the cancellation of a tour of the United Kingdom.

 Palumbo formed Head Automatica with fellow Glassjaw drummer Larry Gorman, who was interested in Palumbo's desire to make different music.
 Palumbo met producer Dan "Dan the Automator" Nakamura through some friends, who then joined the band.
 The new act allowed Palumbo to work on material that was "dark and futuristic, with a blend of garage and dance", which did not fit the sound of Glassjaw.
 Dan the Automator had worked with Eels and Primal Scream, and had earlier been a member of Handsome Boy Modeling School.
 Between June and August 2003, Glassjaw appeared on the Warped Tour and played their final show prior to a hiatus.
-By this point, 19 song had been recorded for Head Automatica.
+By this point, 19 songs had been recorded for Head Automatica.